Registered Nurse (Nurse Practitioner)

 RN(NP)s consult and collaborate with other health-care professionals when needed to ensure the overall health-care needs of clients are met.
 Find more information about standards and competencies for RN(NP)s here.

 How can I tell if a nurse is an RN or an RN(NP)?

 You can use Nurse Check to verify the registration status and register of an RN.
-This online verification system is updated in real time and accessible by anyone.
+This online verification system is updated in real time.